AMENDED ORDER OF COUNTY JUDGE CLAY JENKINS – Stay Home Stay Safe March 22, 2020

 - Follow guidance and directions of all facilities.

-The best way for all Dallas County residents to reduce their risk of getting sick, as with seasonal colds or the flu, still applies to prevent COVID-19:
+7) Everyone: Do your part The best way for all Dallas County residents to reduce their risk of getting sick, as with seasonal colds or the flu, still applies to prevent COVID-19:

 - Wash hands with soap and water for at least 20 seconds.

 - Cough or sneeze into your elbow or a tissue.
 Throw the tissue in the trash.

 - Try alternatives to shaking hands, like an elbow bump or wave.

 - If you have recently returned from a country, state or region with ongoing COVID-19 infections, monitor your health and follow the instructions of public health officials and CDC guidance.